 Location of Srikalahasti Temple

-.
-This temple`s main idol is the vayu (air) linga.
+Srikalahasti is a holy town and a municipality near Tirupati in the Indian state of Andhra Pradesh.
+This temple was constructed in the 12th century by the Chola king, Raja Rajendra.
+This is an important temple dedicated to Lord Shiva.
+This temple's main idol is the vayu (air) linga.
 Kalahasti is surrounded by two hills.
 The Durgamba temple is on the north hill and the shrine of Kannabeswara on the south hill is in memory of the Sage Kannappa, who offered an eye to the Lord.
 A river flowing in the north washes the foot of the temple

 Legend of Srikalahasti Temple